Bitcoin Savings Account for Your Child

 - $50/month ($600/year): The minimum I'd suggest if you're serious about this as a savings vehicle. $10,800 over 18 years.

 Pick an amount you can sustain through a bear market.
 When Bitcoin drops 60%, your instinct will be to pause.
-That's actually the best time to keep buying.
-Set it and don't touch it.
+The whole point of DCA is that you keep going.
+Pick a number small enough that you actually can.

 How should I set up custody for my child's Bitcoin?